isomerpages/nparks-festival/_programmes/Arts & Culture/Arts & Culture @ Festival Site.md

 <br>
 <br>

-* **Displays from Wood Sculpture Symposium 2023** <br> Check out masterfully crafted wood sculptures created during this year's Wood Sculpture Symposium.
+* **Sculpture Displays from Wood Sculpture Symposiums** <br> Check out masterfully crafted wood sculptures created during past Wood Sculpture Symposiums held in our parks!
+These unique wooden masterpieces are designed and crafted by the talented maestros from the Singapore Sculpture Society and participants of recent and past years' Sculpture Symposium participants.